jcugnoni/Fractal-Cortex/README.md

   - trimesh 4.3.1

 # 📘User Guide
 Fractal Cortex is a multidirectional 5-axis FDM slicer that is backwards compatible with 3-axis slicing.
-To minimize the learning curve, many aspects of this slicer have been designed to feel familiar to the user experience of traditional 3-axis slicers.
+To minimize the learning curve, many aspects of this slicer were designed to feel familiar to the user experience of traditional 3-axis slicers.
 This overview will primarily cover the important differences that make Fractal Cortex unique.

 **What is multidirectional 5-axis slicing?**